swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-2-share-your-ml-experiment-code-with-git/index.md

 ## Steps

-{% callout type="warning" %}
-This guide has been written with macOS and Linux operating systems in mind.
-If you use Windows, you might encounter issues.
-Please use [GitBash](https://gitforwindows.org/) or a Windows Subsystem for Linux (WSL) for optimal results.
-{% /callout %}

 ### Create a new Git repository

 Create an Git repository to collaborate with peers on your preferred Git service.